How Laid-Off Corporate Workers Are Becoming Free-Thinking Entrepreneurs

 But actions like his radiate far beyond one store or neighborhood.
 Mann’s new shop had created a little business hub for bike enthusiasts.
 His friends soon opened a biker bar across the street, which then increased traffic at the convenience store and tattoo parlor on the same block.
 “As more people become aware of how small businesses invest in the community and [improve] the health of the environment,” says Maggie Horne, director of Gannon University’s Small Business Development Center in Erie, “they’re more willing to value what these businesses bring to the table.”

-Which is to say that here in Erie, the eighth-fastest-shrinking city in America, where laid-off workers may be reluctant to open new businesses, Mann was starting to provide the kind of story that entrepreneurs in big cities see all the time: He was showing what’s possible.
+Which is to say that here in Erie, one of the fastest-shrinking cities in America, where laid-off workers may be reluctant to open new businesses, Mann was starting to provide the kind of story that entrepreneurs in big cities see all the time: He was showing what’s possible.

 On a warm afternoon last fall, Mann stands by the open door of his garage, drinking strong coffee and shooting the breeze.
 His friend Tom sits in a folding chair squeezed in between half a dozen or more bikes, all in various stages of disrepair.
 “I’ve got to get these bikes out of here,” Mann says.
 “Otherwise I can’t get new ones in.”
 But he doesn’t expect that to happen soon.
 Many of their owners owe him money for parts.
 Until they pay up, he’s stuck.